Marvel Studios / The Walt Disney Company

 First Aired on September 15, 2022, on Disney+.

-The roller coaster ride that has been She-Hulk: Attorney at Law for me continued this week, as the fifth episode was a dip back down after a big upward track in episode four.
+The roller coaster ride that has been She-Hulk: Attorney at Law for me continued, as the fifth episode was a dip back down after a big upward track in episode four.
 This episode was just there for me.
 There wasn’t much in the way of action.
 There wasn’t much in the way of drama.
 And it wasn’t very funny.
 It just … was.

 Following up on the previous week’s episode, the stupidly titled Mean, Green, and Straight Poured into These Jeans, saw Titania and Jennifer Walters engage in a court battle over the name “She-Hulk.”
 Jen is defended by Mallory Book.
 Meanwhile, Pug and Nikki take it upon themselves to have a superhero outfit made for Jen, and they seek out superhero costume designer Luke Jacobson to create it.

-The fact that the biggest talking points coming out of this episode are Daredevil’s mask and Pug’s shoe collection is a reflection of just how below average this episode was.
-The Daredevil reveal would have been a much bigger deal if Marvel Studios hadn’t have already shown Charlie Cox’s Daredevil in the trailers for this series, and the illustrated nods to characters like Deadpool and The Thing in Pug’s collection would have mattered more if we’d have actually seen them in live action.
+The fact that the biggest talking points coming out of this episode were Daredevil’s mask and Pug’s shoe collection was a reflection of just how below average this episode was.
+The Daredevil reveal would have been a much bigger deal if Marvel Studios hadn’t already shown Charlie Cox’s Daredevil in the trailers for this series, and the illustrated nods to characters like Deadpool and The Thing in Pug’s collection would have mattered more if we’d actually seen them in live action within the MCU.
 Even then, these were still just … colors on shoes.

 The acting was fine in this episode from just about all involved, but this was from start-to-finish a filler episode that felt largely unnecessary.
 So, Jen is officially She-Hulk now?
 I don’t think we needed a full episode devoted to that considering we’ve already seen her warm-up to the name over the course of this series.
-I will say however, that the introduction of Luke Jacobson is a nice addition to the MCU, and it makes sense that superheroes would enlist the services of a superhero tailor (as we saw Matt Murdock do in the now former Netflix Daredevil series).
+I will say however, that the introduction of Luke Jacobson is a nice addition to the MCU, and it makes sense that superheroes would enlist the services of a superhero tailor.

 Marvel Studios / The Walt Disney Company